The Real-time Updates API is is capable of supporting hundreds of thousands of concurrent connections.

 Requests made to CDA/minute = Rate of updates/minute * N

-N is proportional to the overall number of open connections (the bigger the number of connections, the higher it will be), but is capped to a maximum of 15.
+N is proportional to the overall number of open connections (the bigger the number of connections, the higher it will be), but is generally between 2 and 10.

 Let's illustrate the count by using an example: